Skip to main content

 A junior balcony room on Carnival is smaller than a standard stateroom.
 Plus, the cabin can only accommodate up to two guests, so it’s not suitable for a family.

-You will save some money in comparison to a standard balcony, but you will be sacrificing some space in the cabin itself.
+You will save some money compared to a standard balcony, but you will be sacrificing some space in the cabin itself.
 While the balcony is the same size as a standard balcony room at 44 square feet, the cabin is smaller at 172 square feet.

 Available: Excel Class only (Mardi Gras, Carnival Celebration, and Carnival Jubilee)